QubizSolutions/quiz-engine/CONTRIBUTING.md

 #### Repository guidelines
- * Repository method naming conventions are as follows:
+ * Repository method naming conventions are as follows(try and follow them as much as possible, exceptions might occur):
     * **List**: When listing a collection of object.
 Append the filter name if applied(Ex: ***ListByAdmin***, ***ListByType***, ***ListByAdminAndType***)
   <pre><code class='language-cs'>
     public interface IFoo